 By Michael E. Durham

-• Michael E. Durham is a partner in Barnes & Thornburg’s South Bend office who has practiced immigration law exclusively for the past 17 years.
+• Michael E. Durham is a partner at Barnes & Thornburg LLP practicing immigration law from the firm’s South Bend office.
 Opinions expressed are those of the author.